Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-For the two-sided exit problem, we are interested in the time of exiting a (fixed) `strip', $[-b,a]$, consisting of an upper and lower level denoted by $a$ and $-b$, respectively, such that $a > 0 > -b$.
-More formally, we are interested in the events $\{ \tau_a^+ < \tau_b^-\}$ and $\{ \tau_a^+ > \tau_b^-\}$, which correspond to the upward and downward exits from the strip $[-b,a]$, respectively.
+In the two-sided exit problem, we are interested in the time of exiting a (fixed) `strip', $[-b,a]$, consisting of an upper and lower level denoted by $a$ and $-b$, respectively, such that $a > 0 > -b$.
+More formally, we are interested in the events $\{ \tau_a^+ < \tau_{-b}^-\,\}$ and $\{ \tau_a^+ > \tau_{-b}^-\,\}$, which correspond to the upward and downward exits from the strip $[-b,a]$, respectively.
+In this section, we are concerned with the former (upward exit).
+The the latter (downward exit) will be discussed in a later section as its derivation depends on alternative methods.